mitsiek/docker-make/README.md

-`docker-make` is a command line tool inspired by [docker-compose](https://www.docker.com/products/docker-compose), while `docker-compose` focus on managing the lifecycle of a bunch of related docker containers, `docker-make` aimes at simplify and automate the procedure of building,tagging,and pusing a bunch of related docker images.
+`docker-make` is a command line tool inspired by [docker-compose](https://www.docker.com/products/docker-compose), while `docker-compose` focus on managing the lifecycle of a bunch of related docker containers, `docker-make` aimes at simplify and automate the procedure of building,tagging,and pushing a bunch of related docker images.

 ## table of contents
 - [Install](#installation)